-The construction industry accounted for 21 percent of workplace fatalities in 2018.
-More than 8 percent of those were caused by electrocution.
+The construction industry accounted for approximately 20% of workplace fatalities in 2019, including the highest number of fatal electrical injuries of any industry.
 Of the many risks and hazards in construction and demolition work, hazardous energy is one that often gets overlooked.
 Hazardous energy sources in these environments can be wide and varied, including electrical conductors, power tools, pipelines, conveyor belts and rotating shafts.

 “What’s different about these types of hazardous energy sources is that they present a different and special type of hazard that is particular to construction and demolition,” says Michael Serpe, CSP, chair of the ANSI/ASSP A10.44 subcommittee.
 “These energy sources are present in the work environment, but they may not be energy sources controlling the equipment or directly involved in the construction company’s work activities.”

 If your workforce is involved in construction and demolition operations, keeping these three points in mind can help you protect them from exposure to hazardous energy.

 In many cases, the hazardous energy sources on construction and demolition sites are not directly related to the work being performed.
 That’s why preplanning is crucial to identify any hazardous energy sources present at the site before work begins so that they can be properly mitigated.